CentauriSoldier/LuaEx/README.md

     - **class.isparentorself**
     - **class.isstaticconstructorrunning**
     - **class.of**
+- Feature: Class-level check functions now intuitively return the class object where expected but only when the class is in scope, nil otherwise.
 - Feature: **classes** now fully respect polymorphism in assignment operation type checking.
 - Feature: The class constructor may now be either private, protected or public.
 - Feature: **classes** now have an *optional* static constructor using the class name as the static method name.
 - Feature: **Dox** comment blocks can now use internal anchor links (*#*) to other FQXNs.
 - Feature: added Dox output back navigation.
 - Feature: **Dox** now uses **prism.js** for displaying code blocks with syntax highlighting for all available **prism.js** languages.
-- Feature: added a "Copy" (to clipboard) button to all user-created code blocks.
+- Feature: added a "Copy" (to clipboard) button to all user-created code blocks in HTML output.
 - Feature: added a **Code** ***BlockTag*** to Dox, permitting code examples with any user-specified **prism.js** language.
 - Feature: **Example** ***BlockTag*** now automatically detects the **prism.js** language based on the **Dox** subclass being used.
 - Feature: **prism.js** scripts are automatically added to **Dox's** finalized HTML output based on the languages used in the documentation.